ramygamal231/CS316_Project/README.md

 ---

 ### **External Libraries Used**
-- Pandas
+- Pandas: Used to clean, organize, and analyze the dataset.
-- NumPy
+- NumPy: Helps with calculations and handling numbers efficiently.
-- Matplotlib
+- Matplotlib: Creates charts and graphs to visualize the data.
-- Scikit-learn
+- Scikit-learn: Provides tools for building and testing machine learning models like linear regression.
-- TensorFlow/Keras
+- TensorFlow/Keras: Used to create and train the neural network for better predictions.

 ---